awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ssh.md

 For more information, see [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md)\.

-## Access Error: Public Key Is Uploaded Successfully to IAM and SSH Tested Successfully but Connection Fails on Windows Systems<a name="troubleshooting-ae5"></a>
+## Access error: Public key is uploaded successfully to IAM and SSH tested successfully but connection fails on Windows systems<a name="troubleshooting-ae5"></a>

-**Problem:** When you try to use an SSH endpoint to clone or communicate with an AWS CodeCommit repository, an error message appears containing the phrase `No supported authentication methods available`\.
+**Problem:** When you try to use an SSH endpoint to clone or communicate with a CodeCommit repository, an error message appears containing the phrase `No supported authentication methods available`\.

 **Possible fixes:** The most common reason for this error is that you have a Windows system environment variable set that directs Windows to use another program when you attempt to use SSH\.
 For example, you might have set a GIT\_SSH variable to point to one of the PuTTY set of tools \(plink\.exe\)\.
-This might be a legacy configuration, or it might be necessary for one or more other programs installed on your computer\.
-If you are sure that this environment variable is not needed, you can remove it by opening your system properties and deleting the environment variable\.
+This might be a legacy configuration, or it might be required for one or more other programs installed on your computer\.
+If you are sure that this environment variable is not required, you can remove it by opening your system properties\.

 To work around this issue, open a Bash emulator and then try your SSH connection again, but include `GIT_SSH_COMMAND="SSH"` as a prefix\.
 For example, to clone a repository using SSH: